vfey/readmoRe/cran-comments.md

 title: CRAN package `readmoRe`
 ---

+## Re-submission 2025-03-01
+This is a re-submission.
+The version was increased to 0.2-15 after addressing the issues arising in CRAN incoming-checks:

+  * No Authors@R field in DESCRIPTION.

 ## Re-submission 2025-02-28
 This is a re-submission.
 The version was increased to 0.2-14 after addressing the issues arising in pre-tests: